-Napoleon would marry twice, but his first marriage was to Josephine de Beauharnais.
-Josephine was born Marie Josèphe Rose Tascher de La Pagerie in Les Trois-Îlets, Martinique, to a wealthy white Creole family that owned a sugarcane plantation.
+Napoleon married Josephine de Beauharnais in 1796.
+It was his first marriage and the second for her, she having married Alexandre de Beauharnais.
+She had been born Marie Josèphe Rose Tascher de La Pagerie in Les Trois-Îlets, Martinique, to a wealthy white Creole family that owned a sugarcane plantation.
 She met Napoleon in late 1795 and within weeks she was his mistress.

 “If I stepped into my carriage at midnight, to set out on the longest journey, to my surprise I would find Josephine all ready prepared though I had no idea of her accompanying me.
 But I would say to her, ‘you cannot possible go, the journey is too long, and will be too fatiguing for you.’ – ‘Not at all,’ Josephine would reply.’”

 There are several stories about how Napoleon and Josephine met.
 One story in particular has long circulated and begins after Parisians were ordered to give up their swords.
-Supposedly, Josephine’s son Eugene went to Napoleon and appealed to keep his father’s sword because his father had been guillotined.
+Supposedly, after the order was given Josephine’s son Eugene went to Napoleon and appealed to keep his father’s sword because his father had been guillotined.
 Eugene’s appeal so touched Napoleon, he asked to meet the boy’s mother.

 Napoleon provided two different versions of this story and there are also several other slightly different versions that exist.
 However, despite Napoleon’s support for the sword story, a French politician and the main executive leader of the Directory regime of 1795–1799, named Paul Barras, maintains that Napoleon met Josephine long before the sword incident.
 Barras says that he and Josephine were at Jean-Lambert Tallien’s home at La Chaumière and that he provided the first introduction.